I show you how to cook a warm water lobster with common kitchen equipment.

 Warm water lobster, on the other hand, have super long antenna.
 It's a beautiful animal!

-🛒 Buying and killing
+🛒 Buying and preparing

 When buying any lobster, you need to get a live lobster.